Noah Baumbach: Awards and nominations

-Baumbach has been nominated for three Academy Awards for his The Squid and the Whale (2005), and Marriage Story (2019).
+Baumbach has been nominated for four Academy Awards for the films The Squid and the Whale (2005), Marriage Story (2019), and Barbie (2023).

 He has also received nominations from the Golden Globe Awards, British Academy Film Awards, Critics Choice Movie Awards, Cannes Film Festival, Venice Film Festival and Writers Guild of America Awards.
 He has been nominated for five Independent Spirit Film Awards and received two wins.